Roof Replacement Cost Calculator

 Material Choice

-Materials range from $3.50/sq ft (3-tab shingles) to $40/sq ft (slate).
+Installed prices range from about $3.50/sq ft (3-tab shingles) to $50/sq ft (slate).
 But cheaper isn't always less expensive — a $7K shingle roof replaced 3x costs more than a $25K metal roof over 50 years.

 Tear-Off & Layers